Amanchotu/M1_Project1--app-uti-game-/5_Report/README.md

-* generate all the report in specific manner
+* generate all the report in specific way
+*